Understanding the risks of falls

 The impact of falls

 The consequences of falling can be devastating.

-Older people are more likely to sustain a fracture if they falls, particularly to the wrist or hip.
+Older people are more likely to sustain a fracture if they fall, particularly to the wrist or hip.
 Hip fractures can be seriously debilitating and while recovery is taking place at home, help and support will almost certainly be needed.
-The likelihood of enduring a hip fracture, along with the negative side effects, increases roughly tenfold for every decade after the age of 50.
-Woman are particularly vulnerable due to a higher occurrence of osteoporosis.
+The likelihood of enduring a hip fracture, along with the negative side effects, increases roughly tenfold for every decade after age 50.
+Women are particularly vulnerable due to a higher occurrence of osteoporosis.

 For people over the age of 75 years the impact is even greater.
 Falls are the most common cause of death in this age group.

 Equally important are the significant psychological effects.
 A recent study by Portegijs (2012)* suggests that damaged confidence – not just physical injury – can sometimes be responsible for a reduction in mobility.
 Portegijs found that adults who were more confident about their balance performed better in balance and mobility tests.